For many readers, it might be surprising to learn that Americans cook up to 80 pounds of beef meat annually.

 How Many Cows Are on Earth?

-The best estimate for the total number of cows is 1.5 billion.
+The best estimate for the total number of cows is over 1 billion.

 Which Country Has the Most Cows?